When a root canal fails

 With proper care, most teeth that have had endodontic therapy (root canal procedure) can last as long as other natural teeth.
 However, in some cases, a tooth that has received endodontic treatment fails to heal or the tooth pain continues.
 Occasionally, the tooth becomes painful (tooth nerve pain) or diseased (infected tooth) months or even years after a successful root canal procedure.

 If your tooth has failed to heal or has developed new problems, root canal retreatment may be an option.
 After discussing your treatment options, our plan begins with reopening the tooth to gain access to the old root canal filling material.
+A CBCT may be recommended to diagnose the source of the failure.
 In most cases, complex restorations such as crowns and bridges can be retained.

 Some teeth have multiple canals, split roots & unusual anatomy